-Alternatively, for a non-toxic cleaner, look for a natural enzyme cleaner such as Rocco & Roxie.
+Alternatively, for a non-toxic cleaner, look for a natural cleaner such as Force Of Nature.

 For a more natural cleaning method, make a paste of lemon juice and salt.
 Leave the mixture on the stain for about an hour.
 Then, wipe off the remaining salt with a clean rag.

-- To get started, remove all of the pillows, sheets, and other bedding from the bed and give these a good wash.
+- To get started, remove all of the pillows, fitted sheets, and all the bedding from the bed and give these a good wash.
 You can check out the 5 best laundry detergents you can buy from USA Today.
 Then, to save money, use my method to make your own DIY Reusable Fabric Softener Dryer Sheets.

 - Next, vacuum the mattress using the upholstery attachment on your vacuum cleaner.
-I have the SHARK Rotator Professional Lift-Away HEPA Bagless 2-in-1 Upright Vacuum that works really well for this purpose.
 This helps to clean dead skin cells, dust mites, pet dander, debris, dried bodily fluids, wine spills, biological stains, and allergens.

 - Now, sprinkle the surface of the mattress with a generous amount of baking soda (with optional essential oils).
 This will help get odors such as pee smells out of the mattress.
-Leave the baking soda on for several hours.
+Leave the baking soda sit for at least an hour.
 The longer, the better.
 Baking soda helps absorb odors.